-In New York State, the 2023 annual cost of nursing home care ranges from approximately \$135,000.00 to over \$200,000.00 and is climbing every year.
-That is approximately \$300.00 to \$490.00, per day.
-If you choose to stay at home, where most of us would prefer to be, and hire home health aides, the cost of your care could be even more.
-Home health care costs vary widely, but agencies charge anywhere from \$22 to \$30 per hour for companions and personal care aides.
-In some cases, people pay over \$250,000.00 per year for 24-hour a day home care.
-What many people fail to realize is their health insurance and Medicare will not cover the cost of long-term care, whether you are at home, in an assisted living or a nursing facility.
+In New York State, the annual cost of nursing home care ranges from approximately \$158,772 to \$165,984 depending on where you live according to the most recent Genworth Cost of Care Survey, and much higher in highly desired facilities.
+That is approximately \$364 to \$435 per day.
+If you choose to stay at home and hire home health aides, the cost of your care could be even more.
+Home health care costs vary widely, but agencies charge anywhere from \$25 to \$50 per hour for companions and personal care aides.
+In some cases, people pay over \$250,000 per year for 24-hour a day, 7 days a week home care.
+What many people fail to realize is their health insurance and Medicare will not cover the cost of long-term care.
 Paying for long-term care is a personal responsibility that has become an overwhelming financial burden for all age groups across New York and the nation.

-The causes of our long-term care crisis are many: increasing costs; a growing population of seniors (21.45% of the American population); inefficient government management; medical technology resulting in greater longevity, and the inability of families to care for our elderly at home.
-The result of the crisis is that we must all "rethink" the way we plan for retirement and take into consideration the very real possibility that long-term care and its astronomical costs may become a part of our lives.
+The causes of our long-term care crisis are many: increasing costs; a growing population of seniors (21.45% of the American population); inefficient government management; medical technology resulting in greater longevity and the inability of families to care for our elderly at home.
+The result of the crisis is planning for retirement must take into consideration the very real possibility that long-term care and its astronomical costs may become a part of our lives.

-This outline is designed to give you a better understanding of the components involved in long- term care planning: Medicare, Self-Insuring, Private Insurance, Medicaid, and other long-term care planning concerns, and explain how recent changes in the law, and future trends, will affect you if the need for long-term care arises.
+This outline is designed to give you a better understanding of the components involved in long- term care planning: Medicare, Self-Insuring, Private Insurance, Medicaid, and other long-term care planning concerns.
+It's also designed to explain how recent changes in the law and future trends will affect you if the need for long-term care arises.